 A professional, internationally peer-reviewed journal, Economic Geography is edited by Professor Yuko Aoyama.
 Founded at Clark University in 1925, Economic Geography is committed to publishing the best theoretically-based empirical articles that deepen the understanding of significant economic geography issues around the world.
 Economic Geography has been ranked third among geography journals in the 2009 ISI Social Sciences Citation Index (with an impact factor of 3.452).

-The Graduate School of Geography's departmental newsletter contains information about current research, faculty grants, undergraduate happenings and upcoming events.
-Read the latest issue
+The Graduate School of Geography's departmental newsletters contain information about current research, faculty grants, undergraduate happenings and upcoming events.
+Read the latest issues here